-

 Step 2: Add legal name and/or business name

 Enter your full legal name as it appears on your Social Security card or other official documents.
-If you are operating under a different business name, include that as well.
+If you are operating under a different business name, include that.

 For instance, if your legal name is John Doe and your freelance graphic design business is called "Doe Designs," write "John Doe" on the first line and "Doe Designs" on the second line.